Metal shoes are an old-school, permanent solution to a temporary problem.

 You boot your horse when they need it, and you let them enjoy being in their natural state when they don’t.
 They are the temporary solution, to a temporary problem.
 Of course they can also assist in the therapeutic department for horses needing hoof rehab.
 Horses who founder can find hoof boots to be literal lifesavers.

 My go-to hoof boots are Cavallo Hoof Boots!
 Their ease of putting on, durability, and functionality have me hooked.
 I’ve tried a few other brands, but they either broke or were too difficult to put on.
 I recommend Cavallo’s Treks but they’re all excellent, even their Entry Level Boot!
-If you want to try some for yourself, by clicking though to their website via my affiliate link, I will receive a small commission on your purchase.
-This commission does not affect your order, it just helps me keep my boys fed.
-Thanks!
+You can grab a coupon for 20% off here.

 Hoof boots won’t save your horse from bad trimming.
 Bad hoof care is bad hoof care.
 A great shoeing job will always be preferable to a terrible barefoot trim!
 And shoeing a horse is better than letting a horse waste away.
 In an ideal world, our horses live on diverse land that enables their hooves to be strong and resilient without human interference.
 We also all live in perfectly sized homesteads with sustainable farms and live happily ever after… But until we find that world, we’ll just settle for the best that we can do with the best we’ve got. ✌️